Lukej202/Ceg3400LJ/README.md

 * What are all CIDR's in use in your home network?
 * List all IP addresses that respond to a basic nmap scan [ALTERNATIVE: manually count ALL TCP/IP devices you own and mulitply by the number of people living within your building or a 500ft radius (whichever is bigger).]

+	* 8 resopnded

 * Can you identify all devices on your network?
 [ALTERNATIVE: what would the CIDR need to be to house the above number of devices?]
 * How many online accounts and social media platforms are you on that hold non-trivial data about you?

+	* I would say 4

 * How many of these are critical for your organizations business goals?

+	* I would say 2 of them youtube for destressing purposes and Linkedin for obvious reasons

 * Do you know the Authentication policies of these critical accounts?

+	* I do for youtube

   * List all primary and secondary authentication methods for your most important account, including non password related reset options that might be vulnerable to an attacker.

+	* I have email verifaction for youtube thats about it

 ---